OctopusDeploy/docs/src/shared-content/installation/migrate-from-windows-to-linux-container.include.md

 1. Shut down the existing Octopus Deploy instance.
 1. Perform a final file copy to pick up any new files.
 1. Start up the Octopus Server Linux Container.
-1. Perform some test deployments, verify you can view pre-existing deployment logs and runbook runs.
+1. Perform some test deployments, verify you can view preexisting deployment logs and runbook runs.
 Verify all images appear.
 1. Update any Octopus Server DNS entries.
 1. Disable Maintenance Mode.